Home » Recipes » Appetizer Recipes » Sausage Balls with Two Dipping Sauces

 Mixing the two dipping sauces in small bowls.

-1. To prepare the dipping sauces, mix the ingredients together for each of the sauces in separate small bowls.
+1. To prepare the dipping sauces, mix the ingredients (see the recipe card below) together for each of the sauces in separate small bowls.
 Stir until well blended.

 • If you have a stand mixer, do use it for this recipe.
-It can be done by hand, but the mixer takes almost all the work out of it.
+It can be done by hand, but the mixer makes it so much easier.

 • When measuring the biscuit mix for the recipe, spoon it into the measuring cup.
 I find that dipping your cup into the mix packs in too much.